-Hiring staff is an important step in the growth of a business.
+Hiring employees in Australia is an important step in the growth of a business.
 It means your company can expand to create new business functions, offer new products and services and expand to a city or country.
 However, the cost of hiring an employee is not just limited to their salary.
 Hiring a staff member includes the costs of the recruitment process and training as well.

 If your company is based overseas and you want to hire an Australian worker, you can consider using an International PEO.
 This outsources human resources activities to another firm that will pay your employees.
 Alternatively, you may want to set up a company in Australia and familiarise yourself with your obligations as an employer.
 In this article, we run through the true costs of recruitment to give you a better idea of its impact on your company’s finances.

 Cost of Hiring Employees in Australia – Recruiting

 You might not appreciate the value of finding the “right person” for your business until you have interviewed several candidates that are definitely not the right fit.
 A new staff member must fit a range of requirements your firm requires.
 The recruitment process is complex.
 Advertising the role, reviewing resumes, checking references and taking time to participate in interviews costs time and money.
 Multiple rounds of interviews may be necessary to filter down a pool of candidates.
 Additionally, companies may ask candidates to undertake academic or physical tests, drug screening and background checks.
 In the end, a firm may end up modifying their requirements based on the available candidates.